Darioaromero/darioaromero.github.io/_pages/working.md

 ####  - Every Cloud has a Silver Lining: The Effect of Cotton Crisis on Spanish XIXth Century Textile Industry

+####  - The Perks of Losing your Colonies: The Effects of Spanish–American War on Industry Innovation

 ####  - The (unintended?) effects of US military training during the Cold War in Latin-America

 ####  - Civilians in the Time of Counterinsurgency: The Consequences of Foreign Military Training in Colombia